A General Learning Framework for Open Ad Hoc Teamwork Using Graph-based Policy Learning: Related Work

-\textit{Multi-agent Reinforcement Learning (MARL).} MARL explores the application of reinforcement learning to jointly train a collection of agents, whose goal is to maximise their individual returns in each other's presence.
+\textit{Multi-agent Reinforcement Learning (MARL).} MARL explores the application of reinforcement learning to jointly train a collection of agents, whose goal is to maximise their individual returns in each other's presence~\citep{marl-book}.
 Previous MARL approaches have focused on ideas such as counterfactual credit assignment~\citep{foerster2018a}, joint action value factorisation~\citep{sunehag2017value, rashid2018qmix, BoehmerDCG}, and learning communication protocols between agents~\citep{foerster2016learning, jiang2019graph}.
 MARL differs from ad hoc teamwork in two aspects.
-First, MARL approaches assume control over a set of agents during training and execution, whereas ad hoc teamwork only assume control over the learner.
+First, MARL approaches assume control over a set of agents during training and execution, whereas ad hoc teamwork only assumes control over the learner.
 Second, MARL assumes that an agent will only interact with other agents encountered during joint training, while ad hoc teamwork methods neither assumes knowledge nor control over the teammates that are encountered during evaluation.
-As a result of these differences, MARL has previously been demonstrated to yield poor performances when dealing with unknown types of teammates~\citep{vezhnevetsOPtionsREsponsesGrounding2020, huOtherplayZeroshotCoordination2020}, which we also show in our experiments.
+As a result of these differences, MARL has previously been demonstrated to yield poor performances when dealing with teammate policies not encountered during training~\citep{vezhnevetsOPtionsREsponsesGrounding2020, huOtherplayZeroshotCoordination2020}, which we also show in our experiments.